ScottFeichter/node-essentials-scott/lessons/lesson2-events-http.md

 Express is not part of the Node base.
 You need to do an `npm install express` while in your node-homework folder.
 Express may already be part of your node-homework repository, but install it to be sure.
 We are going to use Express to create a back end, a series of REST APIs.
 Express can be used for other purposes, such as static file serving, or for server side rendered pages.
 Server side rendering provides dynamic HTML using a templating language such as EJS or Pug.
 We won't be doing that, and there are other more modern frameworks for server side rendered pages, such as JSX with NextJS.

+**Key Difference from Node HTTP**: While the Node HTTP module gives you raw access to HTTP requests and requires you to manually parse bodies, set headers, and handle routing, Express automatically handles these low-level details.
+Express builds on top of Node's HTTP capabilities to provide a higher-level, more developer-friendly interface.
+Think of it as the difference between building a house from scratch (Node HTTP) versus using pre-made components (Express).

 In the previous section on REST and HTTP, you learned about the components of an HTTP request: a method (such as GET, POST, PUT, PATCH, or DELETE), a path, query parameters, headers, sometimes a body, and cookies.
 In Express, you have the following elements:

 1. An app, as created by a call to Express.